tobiasbriones/blog/math/swe/drawing/an-excited-time-drawing-mandala-fractals-today-2023-04-06/index.md

 Now, the drawings I was playing with today were about circles and a version of the Sierpiński triangle.

-I drew a flower petal as a base for the drawing, and put some triangles as `source-atop` composite operation.
-I made them smoother with arcs, so they're smooth curves instead of ugly lines with discontinuities [^1] as plane triangles would otherwise be.
+I drew [^2] a flower petal as a base for the drawing, and put some triangles as `source-atop` composite operation.
+I made them smoother with arcs, so they're smooth curves instead of ugly lines with discontinuities [^3] as plane triangles would otherwise be.
 I added some colors to the shadows, etc.

+[^2]: I've been using HTML canvas lately for this

-[^1]: For me, mathematical beauty lies in smooth curves with continuous
+[^3]: For me, mathematical beauty lies in smooth curves with continuous
     derivatives

 It's not perfect, and not symmetric, but it's a pretty nice and valid result.